mantasu/face-crop-plus/README.md

 Image preprocessing package for automatic face alignment and cropping with additional features.
 It provides the following functionality:
 1. **Face cropping** - face alignment and center-cropping using facial landmarks.
 Landmarks can be automatically predicted or, if they are already know, can be supplied through a separate file.
 It is possible to specify face factor, i.e., face area relative to the cropped image, and face extraction strategy, e.g., all faces or largest face per image.
 2. **Face enhancement** - face image quality enhancement.
 If images are blurry or contain many small faces, quality enhancement model can be used to make the images clearer.
-Small faces in the image are automatically checked and and enhanced if desired.
+Small faces in the image are automatically checked and enhanced if desired.
 3. **Face parsing** - face attribute parsing and cropped image grouping to sub-directories.
 Face images can be grouped according to some facial attributes or some combination, such as _glasses_, _earrings and neckless_, _hats_.
 It is also possible to generate masks for facial attributes or some combination of them, for instance, _glasses_, _nose_, _nose and eyes_.

 Please see _References_ section for more details about which models are used for each feature.